roman-milk/roman-milk.github.io/the-boyfriend-test.md

+===

- ****** The Boyfriend Test ****** byJust_Plain_Bob© "I never gave a thought as to how you were seeing things.
+"I never gave a thought as to how you were seeing things.
 I guess I'd forgotten all about Holly and what she did to you.
 However, be that as it may, I'm still going to put in my two cents worth.
 Cara does love you and it is killing her that you have turned your back on her.
 Search your heart Frank.
 See if you can't find just a smidgen of forgiveness in there."

  I thanked her for the apology, but didn't comment on the rest.